Chris-Nesbitt/cpp-du-clone/README.md

 - `--version` display version number

 ## Purpose
-This project was developed as a programming exercise to practice file system interaction, command-line interface design, and formatted output in C++.
+Created as a programming assignment in the Computer Programming and Analysis program at Fanshawe College.